Publication Ethics and Publication Malpractice Statement

 Ethical/legal considerations

-The submitted manuscript must be an original contribution that has not been previously published (except as an abstract or preliminary report) or submitted for publication to another journal at the same time.
-Furthermore, in the event that an article is published in NSC Nursing, it may not be published elsewhere in a similar form, in any language, without the express consent of the Scientific Committee.
-Although the Editorial Board and reviewers make every effort to ensure the validity of published manuscripts, the authors are held responsible for any behaviour that is ethically unsound, such as manipulation of data, plagiarism or duplication of results, and possible conflict of interest.
-For this reason, the corresponding author must, on behalf of all authors, sign the NSC Nursing cover letter, which must be submitted together with the manuscript in PDF format and which can be downloaded at the following link:
+The manuscript must be an original and unpublished contribution (unless it is an abstract or preliminary report) and must not be submitted simultaneously for publication to another journal.
+In addition, if an article is published in NSC Nursing, it may not be published elsewhere in a similar form, in any language, without the Scientific Committee’s explicit authorisation.
+Although the Editorial Board and reviewers strive to guarantee the validity of published manuscripts, the authors are responsible for any unethical behaviour, such as manipulation of data, plagiarism or duplication of results, and possible conflicts of interest.
+Therefore, the corresponding author must, on behalf of all authors, sign the NSC Nursing cover letter, which will be submitted together

 Download Cover LetterCover Letter